OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 ---
-ms.date: 06/15/2022
+title: Authentication for custom functions without a shared runtime
-description: Authenticate users using custom functions that don't use a shared runtime.
+description: Authenticate users using custom functions that don't use a shared runtime. ms.date: 07/18/2022 ms.localizationpriority: medium
-title: Authentication for custom functions without a shared runtime ms.localizationpriority: medium
 ---